 GRONK endures with the vigor of its members, coming from many walks of life.
-We share a common love of amateur radio, experimentation, communication, innovation, technical excellence, camaraderie, lending a helpful hand, and contributing to our community.
+We share a common love of amateur radio, experimentation, communication, innovation, technical excellence, camaraderie, lending a helpful hand to our fellow ham, and contributing to our community.
 GRONK supports the activities of many other groups, often behind the scenes or with little fanfare.
 Every group has its own unique character, and we encourage this diversity.
+We're the "Un-Cola" of the radio scene, and whether we're the flavor for you or not, the best way to know is experience.
 Ours is a membership-based organization.
-We're the "Un-Cola" of the radio scene, and whether we're the flavor for you or not, the best way to know is experience.
 Learn more about participating on our member info page.

 We believe in tried & true technologies.
 Likewise, we enjoy experimenting!
-Ours is primarily an analog radio system, however we are amidst the digital age.
+While primarily focused around an analog radio system, we thrive amidst the digital age.
 We began the journey with tubes, giving way to solid state, and now the wonders of FPGA & DSP in SDRs.
-We've long used APCO Project 25 (P25) as our digital flavor of choice & support it within parts of our system.
+We've long used APCO Project 25 (P25) as our digital flavor of choice, and have P25 augmenting some of our analog coverage.
 Also in the digital realm, we've integrated AllStar RoIP (Radio over Internet Protocol) into our network.
 This adds greatly to our flexibility.
 What a Fine Thing indeed!
 We and our Affiliates form a geographically diverse network of cooperating stations and groups furthering our enjoyment of the hobby, and our ability to provide public service.

 If you're a "techie" and like getting hands-on, check us out.
 While talking is part-in-parcel with radio, any good group needs do-ers.
 We have many projects and look forward to bringing aboard those enthusiastic about radio in its many facets!